 Working in Germany - Side job

 There are numerous options for working while you are studying.
 A job at the University that is related to your studies is often the best option.
 However, permission to work is not tied to your studies.
 Students often work for local businesses, such as cafés, bars, restaurants, hotels, and cleaning services.
+However, make sure that you have a valid employment contract and that taking up employment does not violate the conditions of your residence permit!

 Generally, knowledge of German is mandatory.
 It is rare to find a job in which English skills alone are sufficient.
 If you want to finance your studies through part-time jobs, we strongly recommend that you acquire German skills.
 The Lektorat Deutsch als Fremdsprache offers German language courses that are available free of charge to students of all subjects and degrees.